pahimar/dot-github/.github/SUPPORT.md

 > This project has a [code of conduct](./CODE_OF_CONDUCT.md).
 > By interacting with this repository, organization, or community you agree to abide by its terms.

-Hi! :wave:
+Hi! :wave: We're excited that you're using this project and we’d love to help.
+To help us help you, please read through the following guidelines.

-We're excited that you're using
+Please understand that the people involved with this project often do so for fun, next to their day job; you are not entitled to free customer service.

 ## Questions